Out-of-distribution generalisation for learning quantum channels with low-energy coherent states: Out-of-distribution generalisation for general states

 where $\mu_{s,M}^{(\mathrm{UB})}$ has an analytical expression, based on the number state decomposition of $\rho$, given in Eqs.~(\ref{eq: mu UB full}) and (\ref{eq: mu elements def}).
 Crucially, Eq.~(\ref{eq: bound on mu epsilon}) means that, for an appropriate scaling of $s$ with $M$ ($s\lesssim M^{-1}$), we can fix the argument of $\epsilon$ to a constant, eliminating our dependence on the specific form of function $\epsilon$ entirely.
-For a state $\rho$ with known number state representation,

 On the other hand, if we have less information about the state (i.e., we only know the average energy and nothing about the form of the state), we can write a looser but even more general bound.
-In Appendix~\ref{app: ultimate bound}, we show that for any $\kappa>1$, we can write
+In Appendix~\ref{app: ultimate bound}, we show that

 per Theorem~\ref{th: general states}.
-As previously shown (in Eq.~\ref{eq: worst case scaling}), we can use a particular choice of $\kappa$ to find the worst case scaling of the error.

-Whilst this bound may be extremely loose (and exponential in $M$, so that even a fairly low $M$ results in an error bound much larger than $\epsilon_0$), it shows that out-of-distribution generalisation is always possible, for any input state, and with almost no prior knowledge about the input state (except for $\bar{n}$).
+The condition, given in Theorem~\ref{th: general states}, that $\frac{(1-s)(1-2s)}{s(M-1)}>1$ comes from how we have bounded $\mu_{s,M}$ over all states.
+Per Corollary~\ref{cor: energy scaling}, we can choose particular relationships between $s$, $M$, and $\bar{n}$, to find the worst case scaling of the error.
+Whilst this bound may be extremely loose (and exponential in $M$, so that even a fairly low $M$ results in an error bound much larger than $\epsilon_0$), it shows that out-of-distribution generalisation is always possible, for any input state and with almost no prior knowledge about the input state (except for $\bar{n}$).